Symptoms and Signs

 Comments on the Disease

-It may be helpful to fumigate the soil before replanting infected areas.
-Before fumigation, remove all infected trees, stumps, and as many roots greater than 1 inch in diameter as possible.
+Before planting or replanting an orchard site, remove all infected trees, stumps, and as many roots greater than 1 inch in diameter as possible.
 Healthy-appearing trees adjacent to those showing symptoms are often infected also.
 Removal of these adjacent trees and inclusion of that ground in the soil fumigation may be advisable.
 Infected trees, stumps, and roots should be burned at the site or disposed of in areas where flood waters cannot wash them to agricultural lands.
 Complete eradication is rarely achieved, and re-treatment may be necessary in localized areas.
-If the soil is wet or if it has extensive clay layers to the depths reached by the roots, fumigant treatment with metam sodium is preferable.
-The greatest opportunity for eradication is on shallow soils less than 5 feet in depth.
+If the soil is wet or if it has extensive clay layers to the depths reached by the roots, fumigant treatment may not be successful.
+The greatest opportunity for eradication occurs on shallow soils less than 5 feet in depth.
+Treat Armillaria from late summer to early fall.

 |(Example trade name)||(hours)||(days)|